andreahn/voting-app/README.md

 Save and close the file.

 To verify successful installation of SSL, do the following:
 ```
 mysql -u root -p
 SHOW VARIABLES LIKE "%ssl";
 status;
 quit
 ```
+have_ssl should be YES and in status, SSL should be Cipher in use...

 <h1>Get files from repository and compile</h1>
 Last step is to save all files from this repository (except sql dump file) inside /var/www/vote folder